Ausangate Trek To Rainbow Mountain 4 Days

 We’ll ascend for 2 hours to Puca Pass (4,870 m / 15,978 ft), with continuous views of the Ausangate glaciers and green valleys below.
 Feel the presence of this sacred mountain and witness its turquoise glacial lakes.

-As you crest the pass, the face of Mount Ausangate reveals itself in full glory—an awe-inspiring moment.
+As you crest the pass, the face of Mount Ausangate Peru reveals itself in full glory—an awe-inspiring moment.

 Continue hiking down to Anantapata (4,750 m / 15,584 ft) for lunch, then rest before another ascent to Warmisaya Pass (4,985 m / 16,355 ft), where you’ll enjoy panoramic views of the Rainbow Range.